 I learned how to prepare ahead of time (and go in with a plan) which skyrocketed my communication.
 The universe gave me what I asked for but it wasn't easy.
 I had to be willing to feel the fear and do it anyway.
 For more help with conflict read Avoid Relationship Meltdown: Your Blueprint for Conflict Resolution.

 Sometimes in order to move forward, you need to clean up what's unfinished.
 Ignoring old hurts and resentments leaves a mark.
 Those feelings leak out in resentment and create distant relationships.

 Go over the last year.
 Is there anything that you need to go back and repair?
 A repair could be an apology but really it’s an acknowledgment of your behavior.
-You don’t have to fix or agree with the situation but acknowledging your part can release the tension and restore trust.
+Admitting your part can release the tension and restore trust.
 Click here if you'd like more information about making repairs.

 Is there an old resentment or expectation that you need to let go of?
 Letting go doesn't happen without a fight.
-That's why pain is the ultimate motivator.
 Surrender only happens after you've exhausted every possibility.

 Letting go means that you stop expecting a different outcome.
 You can accept what happened despite the pain.
 In fact, the pain is what ultimately strengthens you.

 Wouldn’t it be great to walk into the new year (or new month) without carrying that pain around?

 Moving forward often requires dealing with the past.
 The inventory helps you take stock of where you've been and where you want to go.
 It can also highlight unresolved pain and grief.